 All PCRVs in Ukraine will live with a host family for the first 6 months of service and then they will have the option to find alternative housing.
 This is done to help with cultural integration and to increase safety and security.
 At a minimum, the Volunteer will have a private room with a lock on the door.

 Please note that this position is one of several that will depart for service in Ukraine at the same time.
-It is unlikely that the departure date will change and applicants will be notified if the date does change.
+There is a chance that the departure date could change by 1-2 weeks, applicants will be notified if the date does change.
 Please only apply if you are available on the date listed and if you can serve for the entire duration of the project.

 • BA/BS in liberal arts or social science OR a BA/BS in any discipline with at least 30 hours of English, foreign language, or literacy tutoring experience with primary school, middle or high school students, or adults

 • Experience developing and/or adapting teaching materials